 Don’t shave calluses if you get a pedicure

 This probably doesn’t apply to any men reading this article, but for all of us women, who doesn’t love a pedicure?
-You come out after a relaxing hour with your feet feeling so much more smooth thanks to the removed calluses!
+You come out after a relaxing hour with your feet feeling so much smoother thanks to the removed calluses!

 In the end, if you have any chafing going on when you’re running, there’s a good chance that you might develop some blisters.
-However, hopefully this article gave you some good tips about how to prevent blisters as well as how to treat them.
+Hopefully this article gave you some good tips about how to prevent blisters as well as how to treat them.
 Good luck running blister-free!